-The 2022 Morpeth Northumbrian Gathering will be online on Saturday 23rd April
+The 2023 Morpeth Northumbrian Gathering will be on Friday 15th Saturday 15th & Sunday 16th April

-The Gathering also welcomes direct donations towards the costs of producing these online events and enabling the annual festival to continue into the future.
-Please donate online through our appeal or send a cheque made out to M.N.G.C. to the Gathering Office, Westgate House, Dogger Bank, Morpeth, NE61 1RE.
-If you prefer, please ask us for BACs details.
+To support the Gathering this year and in future years, please contact us for BACS details or send a cheque made out to M.N.G.C. to the Gathering Office, Westgate House, Dogger Bank, Morpeth, NE61 1RE.
 Queries: Tel.:01670 513308 or e-mail.

 The Morpeth Northumbrian Gathering – continuing Northumberland’s traditions – always the weekend after Easter

 The Morpeth Northumbrian Gathering is (in normal times) an exciting three-day annual festival of street entertainment, indoor events, music, dance, craft, dialect, heritage and traditional fun – held the weekend after Easter in the medieval market town of Morpeth, 14 miles north of Newcastle upon Tyne.